Deep Probabilistic Supervision for Image Classification: Methodology

 for $A_i^{t}=\sum_{j=1}^k \alpha_{ij}^t$.

+From the perspective of Bayesian filtering, discounting the concentration parameters $\bm\alpha_i^{t-1}$ constitutes the prediction step, increasing the variance of the distribution, while adding the new evidence $\hat{\mathbf{y}}_i^{t}$ forms the update step \cite{sarkka2023bayesian}.

 Intuitively, the Dirichlet parameters accumulate the model’s belief about how much each class is supported by the input $\mathbf{x}_i$.
 Discounting ensures that more recent predictions are weighted more heavily than earlier, likely worse, ones.
-Early in training, when predictions are more likely to have high variance, the prior dominates.
-As training progresses, predictions are expected to become more consistent, providing stronger and more reliable evidence.
+The prior dominates early in training when variance is high, but predictions provide stronger evidence as training progresses.